 Think You May Have PAD?

-If you think you may have PAD, take the PAD risk assessment and then talk about your symptoms and concerns with your doctor.
+If you think you may have PAD, talk about your symptoms and concerns with your doctor.

 Don’t Wait – The Consequences of Non-Healing Diabetic Foot Ulcers and PAD